-02 Aug What is the Difference Between Heroin and Fentanyl?
+02 Aug What is the Difference Between Heroin vs Fentanyl?

 Opioid addiction has grown more voluminous and rampant over the years, with the prescription rate in the US alone quadrupling from 1999 to 2010.
-There’s a large list of arguments to be made as why this occurred (they range from placing fault on doctors which over prescribe, to street labs that found easier ways to replicate the drugs) but that’s a whole different conversation.
+There’s a large list of arguments to be made as why this public health epidemic has occurred (they range from placing fault on doctors which over-prescribe, to street labs that found easier ways to replicate the drugs by creating synthetic opioids) but that’s a whole different conversation.
 Point is, as the rise of opioid addiction came to fruition, so too did heroin.
 After all, while structurally they’re not mutually exclusive, they do have the same origin.

 Yet in the last decade, we’ve seen an entirely new group of heroin addicts arise: former opioid addicts.
 Why?
 Money.
 Opioids—being that they’re manmade, synthetic, and regulated—can be extremely expensive (especially in volumes needed to support an addiction).
 Many of these addicts found they could receive the same high from heroin, an opiate, and thus switched their vice because it was less expensive than frequenting opioids.